 Once your centre is approved and set up in Surpass you’ll need to create your candidates within the on-screen test system.
 You do not need to make any other entries.
 For more information on this, view this video.
 Make sure you associate your candidates with their test subjects.

-The software required to deliver the on-screen tests is known as SecureClient.
-This must be installed on all test computers.
+The software required to deliver the on-screen tests is known as SecureClient and this must be installed on all test computers.

-To confirm you can use SecureClient, check your computers meet the minimum specifications required as listed on the Secure Delivery screen.
-You can download SecureClient and view troubleshooting advice too.
+To confirm you can use SecureClient, check your computers meet the minimum specifications required.
+You can download SecureClient and view troubleshooting advice in the Secure Delivery tab.

-For every schedule created, one or more records are added to the Schedule tab.
-These can be viewed by session or by candidate and will be locked 24 hours before the start date.
-Once locked, a keycode is created for each scheduled candidate; you can view keycodes on the Invigilate tab (not all options on the Invigilate screen shown in the video are available).
+For every schedule created, one or more records are added to the Schedule screen.
+For live tests, these will be locked 5 days before the start date.
+For practice tests, they will be locked 24 hours before the start date.
+Once locked, a keycode is created for each scheduled candidate.
+You can view keycodes in the Invigilate screen.
 The candidates need to enter their keycodes to start their test and a PIN may optionally be used as well.

-Before any test sitting the room should be set up and the equipment prepared taking the relevant instructions for conducting exams (OCR ICE or JCQ ICE) into account.
+Before any test sitting the room should be set up and the equipment prepared taking the relevant JCQ Instructions for conducting examinations into account.

 You can download tests in advance if the Internet connection is slow, unreliable or you want the tests to be sat offline.

-During the test sitting, the invigilator can monitor the candidate’s progress from the Invigilate tab in Surpass from where it is possible to:
+During the test sitting, the invigilator can monitor the candidate’s progress from the Invigilate screen in Surpass from where it is possible to:

-Practice tests allow you to familiarise yourselves with the assessments and give students an idea of the type of questions they may face in a live test.
-The practice tests run anonymously in a browser window and needs to have Flash player installed in the browser to run.
-The practice tests provide different degrees of feedback.
+Practice tests allow you to become familiar with the assessments and give candidates an idea of the type of questions they may face in a live test.
+The practice tests can be delivered in two ways:

 Please be aware that you will need to install Surpass Viewer to use these tests.
 Please download the viewer here